SystemFw/blog/content/staging/oop-data-oriented.md

 perform the desired transformation.

-Now, it's easy to dismiss all this as supremely irrelevant to us: we _do_ have a GC, we enjoy it very much thank you, and we're in a much higher level language anyway where this minutiae ought not to matter.
+Now, it's easy to dismiss all this as supremely irrelevant to us: we _do_ have a GC, we enjoy it very much thank you, and we're in a far higher level language anyway where this minutiae ought not to matter.

 But let's zoom out a bit: it is true that in a higher level language